Edited by: Jessica Merritt

 Lastly, business class between the U.S. and the Middle East is 62,500 miles, while first class is 70,000 miles.

 If you think that’s a great first class deal, then you’ll love this: for no additional miles, you can continue to cities like Dubai (DXB) or Sydney (SYD) after a stopover in Hong Kong.
 Business class from the U.S. to Dubai or Australia via Hong Kong costs as few as 60,000 Alaska miles, which you can get by transferring 150,000 Marriott Bonvoy points.

 Need help booking?
 See our step-by-step guide for booking Cathay Pacific first class.

-You can experience Japan Airlines’ great first class product for 70,000 miles from the U.S. to Asia one-way.
-You can also try business class to Asia for 60,000 miles one-way.
-You’ll get 75,000 JAL miles for 180,000 Marriott Bonvoy points, and 60,000 JAL miles is 150,000 Marriott Bonvoy points.
+You can experience Japan Airlines’ great first class product for 70,000 miles each way between the U.S. and Asia.
+Alternatively, you could fly business class to Asia for 60,000 miles one-way.

 Not only does Japan Airlines have a great first class product, but the service is fantastic.
 If you’re looking for a relaxing way to visit Asia, don’t forget to get check out this amazing option.